ellisonleao/dotfiles/README.md

 - Neovim configs and plugins
 - Visual settings and keyboard shorcuts for GNOME3
-- Terminal settings (for Kitty terminal)
+- Terminal settings (for Alacritty terminal + tmux)

 ## Installing